 Brands take the opportunity to put themselves in front of consumers any chance they get.

 It makes consumers feel more familiar with those brands and ultimately makes them purchase them more often than the off-brand options.
 (They are off-brand because they don’t advertise.)
 Sometimes shopping the off brands can keep you from overspending at the grocery store.

 To be honest, most of the time the off-brand options are just as good and so much cheaper.
 There are very few products that I still insist on buying the name brand and that’s simply because I can taste the difference.

 This section is way too broad to run numbers in this post but it can be substantial savings if you reconsider your options next time you’re at the store.
-This is yet another one the most overlooked money-saving tips.
+This is yet another one of the most overlooked money-saving tips.

 Make-Up Remover Isn’t Necessary